django-leonardo/django-leonardo/CONTRIBUTING.rst

 * Make sure to add yourself to the :ref:`contributors`.
 * Send a pull request

-You can help further the development of **horizon-contrib** by reporting bugs, submitting documentation, patches, with monetary or hardware donations.
+You can help further the development of **django-leonardo** by reporting bugs, submitting documentation, patches, with monetary or hardware donations.

 Lead developers
 --------------